Oleksandr82/camel-workshop/src/site/markdown/workshop.md

 }
 ```

-Lets imitate this behavior with camel.
+Lets imitate this behavior with a Camel route.

 * Please open class ``